-You might see tiny little bugs flying around your peaches or bananas and think that they’re gnats–they’re not.
-These tiny bugs are fruit flies and they are not only annoying, but potentially bad for your health.
-It’s important to know how to kill fruit flies before they become a huge issue in your home.
+You might see tiny little bugs flying around your fruit bowl and think that they’re gnats.
+They’re not gnats; these tiny bugs are fruit flies and they are not only annoying, but potentially bad for your health.
+It’s important to know how to get rid of fruit flies in your house before they become a huge issue in your home and for your family.

-The best way to get rid of fruit flies is to avoid them and/or keep your kitchen clean.
+The best way to get rid of fruit flies indoors is to avoid them and/or keep your kitchen clean.
 Clean up areas where food might collect and decay.
 More specifically, that means keeping your garbage outside or in a container with a tight lid.
 Put food scraps in a compost bag or bucket and don’t let it sit out at room temperature.
 Instead, you can put a compost bag in your freezer.
 It also helps to flush the drains of your sink with boiling water to get rid of any food that has collected in the drain.
 Finally, move fruits and veggies off the table or counter, and put them in cooler spots.
+Eliminate ‘Em can also help answer the question, “How do I make a fruit fly trap?”

-- Fruit flies like fermented fruit, so you can create a trap by mixing dish soap with old beer, wine, or apple cider vinegar.
+- The most popular method to get rid of fruit flies is with white vinegar.
+Fruit flies like fermented fruit, so you can create a trap by mixing dish soap with old beer, wine, or apple cider vinegar.
 Pour water into this mixture until it bubbles, and then leave the container on the counter, close to where you see the flies.
 They’ll come to the glass because of the sugar, and then get trapped into the soap bubbles.

 - You can also affix saran wrap over the top of a beer bottle or glass of vinegar and poke some holes in it.
 This is effective because the fruit flies can get in, but they can’t get out.